-Why is it then that these priests and theologians consider the sacrifice that Jesus made for us as cheap?
-Perhaps, the following two aspects are the most important reasons for their antagonistic stance.
-They don’t understand the severity of their situation nor the essence of God.
-Both make it more difficult to understand, why the atonement of Jesus was necessary.
-If a person doesn’t know that they are sinful and away from God, why would they care about atonement and forgiveness?
-Many priests and theologians are at this state.
+So why do these priests and theologians think cheaply of the work Jesus did for us?
+Probably the following two points are the main reasons for their perverted attitude.
+They do not understand the seriousness of their own condition and the nature of God.
+Both make it difficult to understand why Jesus' atonement was necessary.
+If man does not know that he is a lost sinner and separated from God, why would he care about atonement and forgiveness?
+Many priests and theologians are in this state.

-They don’t understand the severity of their situation
+They do not understand the seriousness of their own condition

 - (Luke 18: 9-14) And he spoke this parable to certain which trusted in themselves that they were righteous, and despised others:

 10 Two men went up into the temple to pray; the one a Pharisee, and the other a publican.